justdunno/copyPasteResearch/README.md

     Figure 4:
     ![image](https://github.com/justdunno/PicsForMyReadmes/blob/master/Figure_4.png)

-    According to the Figure 4 above, f-string method has clearly much worse performace compared to others, so we can remove this line to see the line chart more clearly.
+    According to the Figure 4 above, f-string method has clearly much worse performance compared to others, so we can remove this line to see the line chart more clearly.

     Figure 5:
     ![image](https://github.com/justdunno/PicsForMyReadmes/blob/master/Figure_5.png)